AkashkumarCodes/Forms/README.md

 # Login and Signup Form

-Welcome to the [Project Name] repository!
+Welcome to theLogin and Signup Form repository!
 This project consists of two HTML pages and two PHP scripts, designed for [briefly describe the purpose of the project].
 Whether you're a developer, contributor, or just curious, you'll find all the information you need to get started and contribute to this project right here.